Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 After that, here are the general directions:

 1. Move the internal boot drive of the unsupported computer to the supported one.
-When you boot up, the machine will go through a short process of “getting devices ready,” and you’ll be able to log in.
-(Since this is temporary, there’s no need to reactivate Windows if you’re prompted to do so.)
+When you boot up, the machine will go through a short process of "getting devices ready," and you'll be able to log in.
+(Since this is temporary, there's no need to reactivate Windows if prompted.)

 2. Upgrade the supported computer (running the internal drive of the unsupported one) to the Windows 11 version of your choosing.
-The process will go through with no issues since the hardware meets the requirements.
+The process will go through without issues since the hardware meets the requirements.

 3. Once the upgrade is finished, move the internal drive back to the unsupported computer.
 Mission accomplished.

-• If you don’t need to keep existing data, you can do a fresh installation.
+• You can do a fresh installation if you don't need to keep existing data.
 In this case:

 1. Install the Windows 11 version of your choice on the supported computer.